 We will continue to accept valid electronic planning complaint forms, however, expect delays to most investigations and formal enforcement action unless they are linked to priority cases.
 Priority Cases are those relating to unauthorised works to Listed Buildings, Protected Trees and cases where urgent Stop Notices are required.

-Please contact Planning Inspectorate Wales for advice on the processing of any current or new planning appeals.
+Please contact Planning Inspectorate Wales (external website) for advice on the processing of any current or new planning appeals.

 Local Development Plan update